Scalextric cars are fitted with a traction magnet to create ‘magnetic downforce’…

 Avoiding a Magnet War: If you are inviting other people to bring their cars to race, there is always a risk of victory going to whoever has the strongest magnets.
 Measurement of downforce will be vital, but it’s also one reason why some racing groups choose to race ‘bring-your-own’ cars without magnets.

 Running Without Magnets: Scalextric cars are designed to be run with the magnet.
 Removing the magnet usually gives a car that is undriveable without a fair amount of tweaking.
-I’ll examine ‘non-mag’ tuning in the seventh blog of this ten-part tuning series.
-I also find Slot.it cars (available at Jadlams here) a much more straightforward way to racing without magnets.
-I will be looking at their Group C and classic touring cars in a separate blog post soon.
+I’ll examine ‘non-mag’ tuning in Part 9 – Removing the Magnet.
+I also find Slot.it, Policar and NSR cars (available at Jadlams here) a much more straightforward way to racing without magnets.
+I will be looking at these cars in a separate Performance Slot Cars series.

 Learner drivers: One final thing… There is a temptation to add extra magnets to a learner driver’s car so they can drive fast without the frustration of crashing.
 Despite the probability of burning out the car’s motor, it’s not the best way to learn.
 Scalextric have produced an excellent new controller with four speed-limiting settings (available at Jadlams here and here).
 Using the slowest setting gives the thrill of ‘full gas’ and then working up through the settings is a perfect way to learn to drive a Scalextric car.
 ARC Air and ARC Pro sets have a Max Power menu within the ARC app that does the same.

-Next time I’ll be looking at some of the more advanced tuning tweaks we can use on a Scalextric car using the standard parts.
-I’ll start with the rear of the car and getting more power and grip.
-The following post will continue with the front of the car and concentrate on improving handling.
+Next time I’ll start looking at some of the more advanced tuning tweaks we can use on a Scalextric car using the standard parts.
+I’ll start with Fixing Oversteer – sorting out the rear of the car and getting more power and grip.
+And then – after a break – I’ll tackle Understeer – looking at the front of the car to improve handling.